 Intercoin develops much-needed solutions designed to serve entire communities.
 Our customers can range from small groups of friends, all the way to universities, festivals, townships, or even entire cities.
 We empower them by giving them tools previously available only by trusting large centralized states and corporations.
 We’re also launching a user friendly app to let anyone deploy these tools on the blockchain.

-Most “DeFi” apps have focused so far on stablecoins and some sort of trading / lending / yield farming.
-But crypto holds promise for so much more.
-Explore the links below to learn about the growing set of “DeFi 2.0” applications that Intercoin has already developed.
+Explore the links below to learn about the growing set of Web 4.0 applications that Intercoin has already developed.